- US Online Poker

 - US Online Sports Betting

-That’s welcome news in a state where legislation hasn’t moved since the spring.
+That’s welcome new, as the push for legal online casinos in Michigan hasn’t moved since the spring.

 So far, details are sparse.
 According to the Poker Players’ Alliance: